Breakthrough/PySceneDetect/manual/cli/config_file.rst

 Configuration File
 ***********************************************************************

-Most command line parameters can be set using a configuration file.
-See the :ref:`Template <config_file Template>` below for an example ``scenedetect.cfg`` file containing every possible option, along with comments that describe each one.
-Note that lines starting with a ``#`` are comments and will be ignored.

-PySceneDetect looks for a file named ``scenedetect.cfg`` in one of the following locations:
+A configuration file path can be specified using the ``-c``/``--config`` argument.
+PySceneDetect also looks for a config file named `scenedetect.cfg` in one of the following locations:

  * Windows:
      * ``C:/Users/%USERNAME%/AppData/Local/PySceneDetect/scenedetect.cfg``